jcma86/jcma86.github.io/_i18n/en/_posts/2023-04-01-leetcode-1493-longest-subarray-of-1s-after-deleting-one-element.md

   - When we find a `0`, we increase a count.
   - Once the count is `2`:
     - We move the `left` extreme of the window until we find a `0` to decrease the count (shrinking window).
-  - If a `0` is found, our current count becomes the previous count, and we reset the current count.
   - At every step, we calculate the max with the size of the window (which contains only `1`s and maximum one `0`).

 ```c++